High School

 Open

 Experiences allow you to explore a career field you’re curious about while mastering competencies for school credit.
-Through experiential learning, you will learn skills and apply these skills to tasks you would complete as part of a career, rather than completing traditional assessments like essays or tests.
-During your experience, you’ll work with a professional in the field to support your learning.
-You’ll earn a badge for your accomplishments, which you can share on social media and higher education platforms, or with colleges, potential employers, peers, and/or colleagues to display your qualifications.
+Through experiential learning, you will learn skills and apply them to tasks you would complete as part of a career rather than completing traditional assessments like essays or tests.
+During your Experience, you’ll work with a professional in the field to support your learning whom we call a “mentor.”
+You’ll earn a badge for your accomplishments to share on social media and higher education platforms, or with colleges, potential employers, peers, and colleagues to display your qualifications.

-Here’s how experiences work:
+Here’s how Experiences work:

-1. Each competency you work on is addressed through a separate deliverable predetermined by you and your instructor.
+• Each competency you work on is addressed through a separate deliverable predetermined by you and your instructor.

-2. Guided learning for each module consists of research and/or work with a professional in the field.
+• Guided learning for each module consists of research and/or work with a professional in the field.
 Your instructor will coach you through this process.

-3. Each module culminates in a final demonstration of understanding, which includes a deliverable and a discussion-based assessment with your instructor.
+• Each module culminates in a final demonstration of understanding, which includes a deliverable and a discussion-based assessment with your instructor.

-Here’s an example:
+• Here’s an example:

 Let’s say you’re curious about a career in healthcare.
-You decide you’d like to learn about this career area, make a professional connection, earn a badge and earn competencies for your 9th grade English requirement.
+You decide you’d like to learn about this career area, make a professional connection, earn a badge, and meet competencies for your 9th-grade English requirement.
 While enrolled in English 1 Experiences, you conduct research to better understand language and structure in writing.
-Then, you work with an Occupational Therapist who helps you apply this understanding to the creation of an informational video.
-The video aims to advise the family members of patients regarding adaptive equipment and accommodations to help them support their family members as they go about their daily tasks.
-You’ve earned the Language and Structure in Writing competency!
-(This is just one example of the many ways experiences can bridge competencies to careers.)
+Then you may work with an Occupational Therapist to help apply your writing skills to the creation of an informational video about adaptive equipment for patients.
+The video aims to advise family members of patients regarding the use of accommodations and equipment to help patients perform daily tasks.
+Now you’ve earned the Language and Structure in Writing competency!
+This is just one example of the many ways Experiences can bridge competencies to careers.

-*A parent/guardian permission form and background check of the outside expert are required for students to work with outside experts without parental supervision.
+*A parent/guardian permission form and background check of the mentor are both required to work with mentors without parental supervision.

 Competencies